Skip to main content

 Value Analysis

 The GE RPWFE's value proposition is complicated.
-At $49.95 for 170 gallons, the cost per gallon is approximately $0.29 — significantly higher than the XWFE's $0.165 per gallon and the everydrop Filter 1's $0.27 per gallon.
-If you need to replace the RPWFE every 4-5 months in a heavy-use household, annual costs can reach $120-150.
-That places it among the more expensive refrigerator filter options on a per-gallon basis.
+With only 170 gallons of capacity at a price comparable to the XWFE's 300-gallon cartridge, the cost per gallon is significantly higher — nearly double the XWFE and roughly 10% more than the everydrop Filter 1 on a per-gallon basis.
+If you need to replace the RPWFE every 4-5 months in a heavy-use household, annual costs add up quickly, placing it among the more expensive refrigerator filter options.

 The reality for GE French door owners is straightforward: if your fridge requires the RPWFE, this is your only viable option.
 The RFID lock prevents aftermarket alternatives, and using no filter results in unfiltered water.
 Within that context, the RPWFE does its job well — it filters effectively, installs easily, and integrates seamlessly with your refrigerator.
 The value criticism is relative to other OEM filters, not to the filter's absolute performance.
 If you are shopping for a new refrigerator and water filter cost matters, choosing a model compatible with the higher-capacity XWFE would be the smarter long-term decision.